 Here are some basic strategies for keeping your kitchen healthy all week-long:

 Pack your pantry with the basics.
-If your fridge and cupboards contain random condiments, herbs, spices, flour, etc. then cooking up a fast meal won’t happen.
-However, if you have quinoa, fruits, organic meats, veggies, gluten-free pastas, canned beans or canned soups; you can whip up quick and healthy meals in no time.
+If your fridge and cupboards contain random condiments, herbs, spices, flour, snacks packed with preservatives, etc. then cooking up a fast healthy meal won’t happen.
+However, if you have quinoa, fruits, organic meats, veggies, gluten-free pastas, canned beans, canned soups, rice, protein powder, etc.; you can whip up quick and healthy meals in no time.
 Just remember to check the labels to avoid any high fructose corn syrup, sugar, artificial dyes or other processed ingredients.

 Organize your kitchen.